Instructions Before Your Vasectomy at Gentle Procedures Toronto

 Consider a vasectomy to be permanent contraception.

-Please avoid alcohol for 48 hours before and after the surgery.
+• Avoid alcohol for 48 hours before and after the surgery

-Wash and then shave your scrotum two nights before your surgery.
+• Wash and then shave your scrotum all the way down to the skin two nights before your surgery.
 We recommend shaving then instead of the night before so that any discomfort due to shaving will have passed before you come into the clinic for your vasectomy procedure.

-The image below shows where to shave, and you may choose to cut first carefully with small scissors prior to shaving with a safety razor or an electric shaver if that is your preference.
+The image below shows where to shave, and you may choose to cut first carefully with small scissors prior to shaving with a safety razor.
+Please shave the area down to the skin.

 For our improved visibility and for hygienic reasons (keeping hair out of the surgical area), we recommend that you shave from the base of the penis and along front and sides of your scrotum.